scan-io-git/scan-io/docs/minikube.md

-# Prerequisite for minikube (helm carts configuration)
+# Prerequisite for minikube (helm charts configuration)
 If you would like work with mimikube you will have to setup some values in helm charts.

 ## Scanio-main
 - Make sure that value ```minikube.enabled``` is ```true``` - ```helm/scanio-main/values.yaml```.

 This value is enabling a persistent volume/ persistent volume claim setup.
 - Make sure that value ```pv.efs.enabled``` is ```true``` - ```helm/scanio-main/values.yaml```.

 ## Scanio-job
 - Make sure that value ```minikube.enabled``` is ```true``` - ```helm/scanio-job/values.yaml```.

 This value is enabling a persistent volume/ persistent volume claim setup.
 - Make sure that value ```pv.efs.enabled``` is ```true``` - ```helm/scanio-job/values.yaml```.

 # Step by step guide "How to use a local minikube cluster with Scanio"
 *Tested on a MacOS with an M1 chip.*